sulfo/xml-sitemap-feed/readme.txt

 * The main advantage of this plugin over other XML Sitemap plugins is **simplicity**.
 No need to change file or folder permissions or move files.
 In fact, no options at all!
 * Works out-of-the-box on **shared codebase / multi-blog setups** like [WordPress MU](http://mu.wordpress.org/), [WP_OneInstall](http://wordpress.org/extend/plugins/wp-oneinstall/), [WP Hive](http://wordpress.org/extend/plugins/wp-hive/) and others.
+* Automatic priority calculation based on post age and comment/trackback activity.

 = Limitations =

 * The feed contains the front page and all posts and pages but (still) excludes category, tag and other dynamic archive pages.
-* There is no way (yet) to manually set the priority of posts/pages in the sitemap but since version 2.0 there is some basic automatic priority calculation (based on post age and comment activity) doing the work for you.
-However, by resaving older posts/pages from time to time, keeping the lastmod date fairly recent, you can ensure high priority for those urls.
+* There is no way (yet) to manually set the priority of posts/pages in the sitemap but by resaving older posts from time to time, keeping the lastmod date fairly recent, you can ensure high priority for those urls.
 * The number of posts listed in the sitemap is limited to 1000.
 This should satisfy most blogs while limiting the sitemap size on bigger blogs by stripping of the oldest posts.
 Please let me know if you need more than your most recent 1000 posts listed in your sitemap.xml :)

 = Translations =